Shropshire Revolution

-The Shropshire Revolution are an American football team based in Telford, Shropshire, England, who compete in the BAFA National Leagues NFC 1 South, the second level of British American Football.
-The club are based at the Telford Athletics Stadium which is part of the Oakengates Leisure complex.
+The Shropshire Revolution is an American football team based in Telford, Shropshire, England, who compete in the BAFA National Leagues NFC 1 South, the second level of British American Football.
+The club is based at the Telford Athletics Stadium, part of the Oakengates Leisure complex.
 They were formed in 2006 and debuted and were granted Associate membership shortly afterwards before debuting in the League in 2007.

-The club were the 2017 NFC 2 South champions and went undefeated with a 13-0 record before beating the Glasgow Tigers in the Division Two Bowl to earn promotion to Division 1.
-The club are also five-time Play-off qualifiers.
+The club were the 2017 NFC 2 South champions.
+They went undefeated with a 13–0 record before beating the Glasgow Tigers in the Division Two Bowl to earn promotion to Division 1.
+The club are also an eight-time Play-off qualifier.

 History

-The Shropshire Revolution American Football team were formed in January 2006 by like minded enthusiasts and fans of the game, via a forum on the website of NFLUK.
+The Shropshire Revolution American Football team were formed in January 2006 by like-minded enthusiasts and fans of the game, via a forum on the website of NFLUK.
 Seven players met for the first session in the Town Park Bowl on Saturday 21 January 2006, when the following week a management team was formed.
 Initial discussions were along the lines of Flag Football until the team were ready to think about entering an application for kitted league football.